thunder-engine/thunder-doc/scripting/creating_scripts.rst

 .. image:: media/add_component.png
     :alt: Add Component
-    :width: 400
+    :width: 300

-Let's add it to the selected Actor and start the simulation (Ctrl+G):
+Let's add it to the selected Actor and start the simulation ``Ctrl+G``:

 .. image:: media/new_component.png
     :alt: Add Component
-    :width: 400
+    :width: 300

 If everything was done correctly, you will see a message in the **Console Output** window: